 This information is also available in pdf format: Scouting for Black Cutworms

-Scouting for cutworms is easily combined with stand evaluations and scouting weeds for herbicide application timing.
+Scouting for cutworms can be combined with stand evaluations and scouting weeds for herbicide selection and application timing.

 Cutworms are nocturnal.
-During the day, they hide under soil clods, crop residue and loose soil, typically at the boundary between dry and moist soil.
+During the day, they hide under soil clods, crop residue, and loose soil, typically at the boundary between dry and moist soil.
 Cutworms will likely be deeper when soils are dry.
 Carefully look under pieces of residue and soil clods close to cut or injured plants.
 If you don’t find a cutworm near the base of an injured plant, look near a couple plants on either side in the row.
 Using a possum-like defense strategy, most cutworm species roll into a semicircle and remain motionless when disturbed.
-Unfortunately for us and other predators, most species, including black cutworms, are more or less soil colored.
+Unfortunately, increasing the difficulty of detection by crop scouts and other predators, most cutworm species, including black cutworms, are more or less soil colored.

-Do stand counts in areas of the field with damage and note the percentage of plants with leaf feeding and those cut.
-To help with your decision, you can flag areas of row within in the field and return the next day to determine if damage is ongoing.
+Take stand counts in areas of the field with damage and note the percentage of plants with leaf feeding and those cut.
+To help with your decision, you can flag areas of row within the field and return the next day to determine if damage is ongoing.

-Cutworms infestations in small corn (3 leaf or less) require more aggressive management than large corn.
-Don't give up on scouting too early.
-Late instar black cutworms can kill up to 6 leaf corn by burrowing into the growing point.
+Cutworm infestations in small corn (3 leaf or less) require more aggressive management than large corn.
+In a worst-case scenario, large cutworms can cut corn and other plants before they have a chance to emerge.
+Do not give up on scouting too early.
+Late-instar black cutworms can kill up to 6-collar corn by burrowing into the growing point.

 More on thresholds - When to treat a problem